Ising Disks: Topology Preserving Glauber Dynamics

+We will be looking at the Markov chains valued in such cubical sets, defined by a Glauber-like local dynamics, generating, in essence, a topologically constrained Ising model.
+As in the Glauber dynamics for the Ising model, the state transition probabilities will be defined \emph{locally}, notwithstanding keeping the global topology fixed, through the detailed balance equations obtained from the stationary distribution, when it exists.
+Our treatment is closely in line with the recent interest in the problem of sampling of Ising model under hard global constraints (also called truncated Ising model, see \cite{chauhanlearning, carlsonfixedising}).

 It might be surprising that this constraint can be realized using local updates: for example, that would be impossible if one attempted to keep the configuration merely connected.
 However, as we show, the homotopy type can be preserved under the local moves, resulting in an ensemble of contractible cubical complexes.
-In fact, we will be working with a version where even the local relative homology of any boundary point of the cubical complex $\bs X$ modulo its small vicinity (in $\bs X$) is contractible, thus making the union of the cubes {\em homeomorphic} to the $d$-disk.
+In fact, we will be working with a version where even the local relative homology of any boundary point of the cubical complex $\bs X$ modulo its small vicinity (in $\bs X$) is contractible.
 We call such cubical sets {\em clumps}.